 The Significance of Medication Reconciliation

-• Preventing Medication Errors: Accurate medication reconciliation helps prevent potentially harmful medication errors, ensuring that patients receive the right drugs at the right doses.
+• Preventing Medication Errors: Accurate medication reconciliation helps prevent potentially harmful medication errors, ensuring patients receive the right drugs at the right doses.

-• Enhancing Patient Safety: By keeping an up-to-date medication list, healthcare providers can identify potential drug interactions or contraindications, thereby enhancing patient safety.
+• Enhancing Patient Safety: By keeping an up-to-date medication list, healthcare providers can identify potential drug interactions or contraindications, enhancing patient safety.

 • Optimizing Symptom Management: Terminally ill patients often experience multiple symptoms.
 Proper medication reconciliation ensures that their symptom management is as effective as possible.